arvancloud/vodapisdk/READNE.md

-# VOD SDK is a client package to connect to Arvan VOD API as fast as you can :)
+# VOD SDK is a client package to connect to Arvan VOD API to make your life much more easier :)

 1. The Package has too registered
 ```php